 9. Compulsive Behaviors

 Compulsions are often an attempt to feel more secure or in control.
-Compulsive behaviors are are driven by strong impulses and urges, which are features of both obsessive-compulsive disorder and narcissistic personality disorder.
+Compulsive behaviors are driven by strong impulses and urges, which are features of both obsessive-compulsive disorder and narcissistic personality disorder.
 In both conditions, people are often driven by these strong urges and impulses, which can become destructive and problematic for them.

 Some examples of compulsive behaviors in NPD and OCD include: